 - Play indie games.
-By playing games like Hades, Cult of the Lamb, and Tunic, you can get a feel for what’s resonating with gamers today.
+By playing games like Dave the Diver, Cult of the Lamb, and Vampire Survivors, you can get a feel for what’s resonating with gamers today.

 Now’s the time to pick up that game you’ve never gotten round to.
 It might just hold the key to unlocking your own indie game ideas.